xinwenfu/GenCyber/FieldTrips/V3/README.md

 The Windows VM is now compromised.
 We can log into Windows VM and do a lot of things.
 We will just look at some files.

 ## Take a screenshot of the target (Windows) desktop
-17. Within Meterpreter shell console, type the following command to change meterprester's local working directory.
-We started armitage with no root priviledge.
-Changing the working folder allows us to create files correctly.
+17. Within Meterpreter shell console, type the following command to change meterprester's local working directory. **We started armitage with no root priviledge.
+Changing the working folder allows us to create files correctly**.
 ```
 lcd /home/kali
 ```